justin0077/justin0077/README.md

-- 👋 Hi, I’m Justin van der Kwaak, 25 years old and Living in Leiden.
+- 👋 Hi, I’m Justin van der Kwaak, 26 years old and Living in The Netherlands.
 - 👀 I’m interested in all kinds of frameworks and programming languages.
 - 🌱 I’m trying to learn more about Css, Sass, Flutter, Nuxt.js and Node.js

-I am currently working as a front-end developer at Touch Creative B.V. in the Netherlands.
+I am currently working as a front-end developer at Touch Creative B.V. in Amsterdam.

 In my spare time I love to develop on all kinds of interesting projects.
 My passion is to develop websites and mobile/web applications.
 I love to work on different courses from Youtube and Udemy.
 When I work on these projects, I try to give my own twist to it.